 Community Payback can also be an important resource for getting practical things done in the community.

 In January 2010, Thames Valley Probation re-launched Community Payback in Thames Valley in order to make Neighbourhood Policing teams and also Neighbourhood Action Groups (NAGs) aware of Community Payback.

-- To find out more about Community Payback and to see the video clips, please visit the Thames Valley Probation website (opens new window).
+To find out more about Community Payback please visit the Thames Valley Community Rehabilitation Company website. (opens new window)